 Typical improv exercises include giving participants prompts or rules for acting out a scene or interacting with one another while encouraging everyone to think on their feet and adapt.

 If you’ve ever seen the TV show Whose Line is it Anyway, you’ve seen a host of comedians improvise – some more successfully than others!
-The sense of energy, fun, and collaboration is part of all great improv games and you can tap into this when running these exercises with a group.
+The sense of energy, fun, and collaboration is part of all a great improv game and you can tap into this when running these exercises with a group.

 Using games and activities to energize and engage your team is a great way to make meetings more successful and have fun as a group.
 Improv games that tap into roleplay, storytelling, and drama techniques can be especially effective in this respect.
 Often because it’s not the kind of thing you expect!